-- Lisbon features an extensive public transport network, comprising both underground and surface means of getting around.
+Lisbon features an extensive public transport network, comprising both underground and surface means of getting around.
 The metros, buses and trams of Lisbon is one of the most cost-efficient and flexible manners of discovering the city

-- Flat fare on the trams (streetcars) is now 2,85 Euros with the object being to make more users buy pre-pay passes.
+The flat fare on the trams (streetcars) is now 2,85 Euros with the object being to make more users buy pre-pay passes.
 A single ticket on the metro is €1.90 without a rechargeable card, €1,40 with.
 There are a variety of passes available which reduce those costs considerably.
 Children under the age of 4 travel free of charge on the Metro, as long as they are accompanied by an adult.

-The popular Lisbon Hop on hop of bus is a great option for tourists wanting to see the main sights of Berlin.
+The popular Lisbon Hop on hop off bus is a great option for tourists wanting to see the main sights of Lisbon quickly and easily.
 This tourist bus has 2 different routes that travel the sights of the city on a loop basis.
 For more information “>Lisbon Card offers tree public transport and entries to major Lisbon sights.

-Where to stay in Lisbon:
+Looking for somewhere to stay in Lisbon?

-- Hostels in Lisbon can start from as little as 15 euro’s a night for a shared dorm room.
+Hostels in Lisbon can start from as little as 15 euro’s a night for a shared dorm room.
 You can search Airbnb for their Lisbon accommodation offerings. on the may above.

-Hotels in Lisbon generally start from around $70 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
+Hotels in Lisbon generally start at around $70 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
 Google states that 3-star averaging $92, 5-star averaging $226 for a night stay.
 You can compare and book your stay on Expedia and Agoda